 France – well positioned to reap the benefits of instant payments

-Like the rest of Europe, France is subject to the Payment Service Directive (PSD2) regulations, which made instant online payments more secure and has levelled the playing field for EU-based payment service providers, established and startup.
-Yet France has more prospects of harnessing the take-up of instant payments than its European counterparts.
+Like the rest of Europe, France is subject to the Payment Service Directive (PSD2) regulations, which made instant online payments more secure and has leveled the playing field for EU-based payment service providers, established and startup.
+Yet France has more prospects of harnessing the take-up of instant bank transfers than its European counterparts.
 This is due to the nation’s historically low take up of payment cards among the adult population, and its wide variety of banks, PSPs, billers and merchants accepting instant payments – its instant payments network is growing 92.3% year on year.

 Instant payments: business and consumers’ new darling